Fx64b/swiss-cross/README.md

 This package uses [semantic-release](https://github.com/semantic-release/semantic-release) for automated versioning and publishing.

-### Setup Requirements

-To enable automated releases, add these secrets to your GitHub repository:

-1. `NPM_TOKEN` - npm token for publishing to npm registry
-2. `GITHUB_TOKEN` - automatically provided by GitHub Actions

 ### Commit Message Format

 Use [Conventional Commits](https://www.conventionalcommits.org/) for automatic version bumping: